maheshsabnis/mayfinastra/assignments.md

 1. Create a Windows Calculator component (No-Google) that will have Basic and Scientific Calculation Facilities.
 2. Create a Class called as 'Course' with properties as 'CourseId','CourseName' and 'Fees'.
 Define an array of Courses using the Course class with at least 15 records.
 Generate CheckBox List Component based on the COurses Array.
 When a CheckBox is checked from the list, the selected course name and its fees must be displayed below the list, when multiple courses are checked, the Sum of Fees of course selected must be displayed.
 When a checkbox is unchecked, then the Sum of Fees must be modified.

+# Date: 09-May-2022

+1. Create a DataGridComponent which will have following features
+    - It MUST accepts DataSource property to generate Rows and Columns by accepting collection from parent
+    - It MUST accept 'CanDelete' a boolean property, if this is set to 'true', then each row of the component will have Delete button.
+When this button is clicked, the row must be deleted from Parent Component's collection
+    - Each column header MUST have tow Buttons 'Sort' and 'Reverse', when these buttons are clicked, the Data in table MUST be sorted/Reversed based on values present into that column